Niney the Observer: Biography

 In the mid-1980s, he relocated to New York City, returning to Kingston again in 1988, and working with Yami Bolo, Frankie Paul, Andrew Tosh, and Junior Byles.
 He began an association with Heartbeat Records, working on reissues of much of his back catalogue, as well as new recordings.
 He continued to produce new material through the 1990s.

-In March 2013, he opened his own Observer Soundbox studio on Lyndhurst Road in Kingston.
+In the mid-1990s, noted collector Steve Barrow and Simply Red vocalist Mick Hucknall started a reggae and dub reissue programme, naming the company Blood and Fire (record label) in honour of Niney's hit record, and, in 2001, they reissued Observer rarities on an album entitled Niney the Observer – Microphone Attack 1974–1977, collecting rare Discomixes of the work of Ranking Trevor, Big Youth, I-Roy and Leroy Smart, thus introducing Niney's productions to a new generation of listeners.
+In March 2013, Niney The Observer opened his own Observer Soundbox Studio on Lyndhurst Road, Kingston.

 Holness, who has a child with autism, recorded the single "Children" in 2015 with Jimmy Cliff, Sly and Robbie, and Errol "Flabba" Holt, to raise funds for Cliff's foundation and a school for autistic children.

 In August 2015, it was announced that he would be awarded the Order of Distinction by the Jamaican government.